Percolation transition for random forests in $d\geq 3$: Computation of pointwise correlation functions

 \begin{lemma} Restricted to constant $\psi,\bar\psi$, in Case (1),

 In Case (2),

 \end{lemma}

 The error bounds above reveal the tension in the explicit choices of $\ellxj^{-1}$ and $\ellabj^{-1}$.
 To obtain effective error estimates, we want $\ellxN^{-1}$ and $\ellabN^{-1}$ to be as small as possible.
-On the other hand, to control the iterative estimates of Theorem~\ref{thm:step-obs} over the entire trajectory, i.e., to prove Proposition~\ref{prop:flow-obs}, we cannot have $\ell_{x,j}$ and $\ell_{ab,j}$ too large.
-In particular, either of the more naive choices $\ell_{ab,j}=\ell_{x, j}^{2}$ and $\ell_{ab,j} = \ell_{x,j_{ab}}^{2}$ in Case~(2) would lead to difficulties, both in terms of forcing us to track additional terms in the flow and in terms of controlling norms inductively, or to error bounds that are not strong enough to capture the zero mode sufficiently accurately.
+On the other hand, to control the iterative estimates of Theorem~\ref{thm:step-obs} over the entire trajectory, i.e., to prove Proposition~\ref{prop:flow-obs}, we needed that $\ell_{x,j}$ and $\ell_{ab,j}$ were not too large.
+In particular, either of the more naive choices $\ell_{ab,j}=\ell_{j}^{-4}$ and $\ell_{ab,j} = \ell_{j_{ab}}^{-4}$ in Case~(2) would have lead to difficulties, either in terms of forcing us to track additional terms in the flow and in terms of controlling norms inductively, or by leading to error bounds that are not strong enough to capture the zero mode sufficiently accurately.

 \begin{proof} Throughout the proof, we restrict to constant $\psi,\bar\psi$.
 Since

 by applying $\E_{t_NQ_N}\theta$ we obtain